Marco I Sanudo: Family and youth

 Four generations after Pietro IV, a Marco Sanudo is recorded (second half of the 11th century) as a "councilor" and "captain".
-He might also have been ambassador to Constantinople where he might have negotiated the Byzantine Emperor recognition of Venice's domination over Dalmatia and Croatia circa 1084-1085.
-He might then have built numerous friendships and relations in Greece and around the Aegean sea.
+He might also have been ambassador to Constantinople where he might have negotiated the Byzantine Emperor's recognition of Venice's domination over Dalmatia and Croatia circa 1084-1085.
+He might then have built numerous friendships and relations in Greece and around the Aegean Sea.
 He was then nicknamed Costantinopolitani (the "Constantinopolitan").
 He had a son, Pietro, of whom we only know that he married a sister of Enrico Dandolo.
 Pietro and Zabarella had at least three sons: Marco, Bernardo et Lunardo.

 Bernardo Sanudo, as a young man, was among the electors of Doge Enrico Dandolo in 1192.
 Lunardo was one of the officers commanding the Venetian fleet attacking Abydos in 1196.
 Lunardo, or according to other Venetian chronicles, Bernardo, was Capitan delle Navi (Commander of a portion of the Venetian fleet) for Enrico Dandolo during the conquest of Constantinople in 1204.

-Marco Sanudo's date of birth is not known.
-It is often deducted by deducing his probable age at his probable death.
+Marco Sanudo's date of birth is not known for certain.
+It is often calculated by deducing his probable age at his probable death.
 According to the Père Saulger, he would have been 67 in 1220.
-He might have been born around 1153.
+He might therefore have been born around 1153.
 He is first mentioned in the medieval chronicles aboard Venetian galleys circa 1176-1177 when 30 galleys from Venice, under the command of Doge Sebastian Ziani clashed against 75 galleys commanded by Otto I, Count of Burgundy, son of Frederick I, Holy Roman Emperor.
-But the historic existence this battle is not certain.
+But the historic existence of this battle is not certain.

 Thus, the first certain fact known about Marco Sanudo is that he took part in the Fourth Crusade.
-He was noted for his courage, but with no other details, during the captures of Zara and Constantinople.
+He was noted for his courage during the captures of Zara and Constantinople, but with no other details.
 But, his name is not among those of the officers commanding galleys.
 It is probable he was aboard a galley commanded by one of his brothers (Bernardo or Lunardo) or by his uncle Enrico Dandolo.

 Conquest of the Cyclades

 The Cyclades at the beginning of the 13th century

-After Heraclius, the Byzantine Empire was organized in Themes.
+After Heraclius, the Byzantine Empire was organized in themes.
 In the 10th century, a theme of the Aegean Sea (tò théma toû Aiyaíou Pelágous) ruled by an admiral (dhrungarios) was created.
-It included the Cyclades, Sporades, Chios, Lesbos end Lemnos.
+It included the Cyclades, Sporades, Chios, Lesbos and Lemnos.
 But quickly, the central government was no longer capable to control these small and scattered lands.
 At the beginning of the 13th century, it had given up the very idea altogether.
 It appears the Cyclades might then have been ruled from Rhodes by a former Byzantine civil servant Leo Gabalas self-styled "Caesar" and "Lord of Rhodes and the Cyclades".
-But even he was not able to collect the taxes, mainly because of the Genoans and Turk pirates.
+But even he was not able to collect the taxes, mainly because of Genoese and Turkish pirates.

 At that time, inhabitants left villages by the sea to create new ones in the mountains, such as the villages on the Traghea plateau on Naxos.